Return to Photo Index Return to Clickable Map Return to Home Page

 I traveled through Eastern Europe from Poland to Hungary just after the dissolution

-a result of years of isolation behind the iron curtain.
+as a result of years of isolation behind the iron curtain.
 Also, as a result of the weak

-or eight dollars a night.
+only six or eight dollars a night.

-Fellow American travelers in Warsaw's Old Town; all of the Old Town's buildings were completely and systematically destroyed by
+Fellow American travelers in Warsaw's Old Town.
+All of the Old Town's buildings were completely and systematically destroyed by

 the Nazis in response to the Warsaw uprising (as well as the previous Warsaw Ghetto Uprising by Jewish resistance).
 It is estimated